Search Results 11-20 of 17637 for Pimples

 Diagnosis.
 Hidradenitis suppurativa can be mistaken for pimples or acne.
 For many people, it takes years to receive a correct diagnosis.

-A stye (sty) is a red, painful lump near the edge of your eyelid that may look like a boil or a pimple.
-Styes are often filled with pus.
-A stye usually ...
+A stye is a painful lump near the edge of the eyelid that may look like a boil or a pimple.
+Styes are often caused by bacterial infections and may be filled ...

 Mayo Clinic does not endorse companies or products.
 Advertising revenue supports our not-for-profit mission.